CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 + Should a local packet filter be set up?
 + Which external network services should be accessible from the client?
-+ If a distributed file system is to be integrated Distributed file systems in which the user data is transmitted unencrypted should only be used as an exception and exclusively in the internal network.
++ If a distributed file system is to be integrated Distributed file systems in which the user data is transmitted unencrypted should only be used in exceptional cases and exclusively in the internal network.
 If a distributed file system is to be used over an insecure network, it must be secured by additional measures (cryptographically protected VPN, tunneling).